DiligentPanda/MAPF-LRR2023/README.md

 1. You may need to install boost, openmp and spdlog, e.g. by `sudo apt install libboost-all-dev libomp-dev libspdlog-dev`.
 If anything is still missing, you can check `apt.txt`.
 2. Use `./compile.sh` to compile
 3. Use `run.sh` to run all the experiments.
-4. Offcial json-format logs will be generated at the output path specified by `-o`.
+4. Official json-format logs will be generated at the output path specified by `-o`.
-5. If compile with `set(DEV on)`, the program will output more statisitcs in the commandline and also output an analysis file in the path specified by the filed `analysis_output` in the configuration file introduced below.
+5. If compile with `set(DEV on)`, the program will output more statistics in the command line and also output an analysis file in the path specified by the filed `analysis_output` in the configuration file introduced below.

 ## Experiment Configuraions
 The command line options are the general settings for io and simulation.
-The configuration files descirbe the map-specific algorithm settings.
-The environment variables are some extra adavanced settings.
+The configuration files describe the map-specific algorithm settings.
+The environment variables are some extra advanced settings.

 ### Command Line Options
 All the command line options are defined in the `src/driver.cpp`.
 The following are the most important ones:
 1. `--inputFile` The description file path of a problem instance.
 2. `-o` The output file path.
 3. `--planTimeLimit` The planning time limit for each execution step in seconds.
-In the compeition, it is 1.
+In the competition, it is 1.
 4. `--simulationTime` The total execution steps to simulate.

 ### Configuraion Files
 The problem will automatically load the default configuration files in the `configs` folder, according to the map name.
-Please refer to `configs/random-32-32-20_annotated.json` for the explaination of each field.
+Please refer to `configs/random-32-32-20_annotated.json` for the explanation of each field.

 ### Environment Variables
 1. `OMP_NUM_THREADS=<the number of threads>` How many threads to use to precompute heuristics.